Rahul Gandhi Alleges Kerala CM Vijayan is 'Afraid' of Modi

 Key Points

-- Gandhi referenced the Exalogic case involving Vijayan's daughter, Veena, accusing the CM of sacrificing governance for protection.
+- Gandhi claims Vijayan is sacrificing governance to protect his children and has aligned with right-wing forces.

-- Gandhi criticised the LDF's alignment with what he called 'the worst political force' and their impact on constitutional freedoms.
+- Gandhi criticises Modi's silence on the Sabarimala gold loss incident, suggesting an attempt to help the CPI(M).

-- Gandhi reiterated criticism of Modi, citing Adani Group issues and silence on the Sabarimala gold loss incident.
+- The Congress-led UDF promises five guarantees if elected, including free travel for women on KSRTC buses and increased social welfare pensions.

-- The Congress-led UDF promises five guarantees if elected, including free travel for women and financial support for students and entrepreneurs.
+- Gandhi highlights his experience as MP from Wayanad and expresses gratitude to the people of Kerala for their support.

-Congress leader Rahul Gandhi on Saturday launched a scathing attack on Kerala Chief Minister Pinarayi Vijayan, alleging that he is "afraid" of Prime Minister Narendra Modi because he wants to protect his children.
+Congress leader Rahul Gandhi on Saturday launched a scathing attack on Kerala Chief Minister Pinarayi Vijayan, alleging that he is "afraid" of Prime Minister Narendra Modi to protect his children.

 Addressing an election rally in Fort Kochi, Rahul claimed that the CM was "compromised" by corruption and made an apparent reference to the Exalogic case allegedly involving his daughter, without naming anyone.